UM reaffirms its commitment to the inclusion of LGBT+ people in higher education

-This initiative is in line with the actions undertaken over the last few years.
-Already in 2022, the UM had reaffirmed its commitment by officially renewing the charter at a ceremony held on campus, in the presence of Minister Sylvie Retailleau.
-With this new act, the University of Montpellier confirms its commitment to ensuring a respectful and inclusive study and work environment for its entire community: students and staff, whatever their gender identity or sexual orientation.
+This initiative is part of a series of actions that have been underway for several years.
+In 2022, UM reaffirmed its commitment by officially renewing the charter during a ceremony held on campus, attended by Minister Sylvie Retailleau.
+With this new act, the University of Montpellier confirms its commitment to ensuring a respectful and inclusive study and work environment for its entire community: students and staff, regardless of their gender identity or sexual orientation.

-The charter is based on four main lines of action, which guide the company's inclusive policy:
+The charter is based on four main areas of action, which guide the institution's inclusive policy:

 - create an inclusive work and study environment for LGBT+ people;